zachmccabe/beijing/docs/how_the_book_got_made.md

 - Photographers Field Guide v2: Assuming enough time has past that it's safe to go with PNG.
-- Photographers Field Guide v1: To be safe, all non-photo assets were translated to GIF for max backwards compatibility.
+- Photographers Field Guide v1: All non-photo assets were translated to GIF for max backwards compatibility.

-I had planned on using vector graphics for all the maps and illustrations in the v1 field guide: when well-written, a vector graphic has a tiny file size compared to a raster graphic.
-This adds up fast.
-Vectors can squeeze or scale and look good on any screen, too.
+Originally, all the maps and illustrations in the v1 field guide were to be published in SVG.
 According to both the ePub spec and Amazon's spec for their own formats, SVG should've worked.
 Reality is not spec.
 Early tests (2016) revealed that, in fact, Kindle's SVG support was too limited.

 At that point I also learned that, apparently, some of Amazon's e-ink hardware couldn't render PNG.
-In the v1 field guide, it looked like my only options were JPG for photos, and GIF for everything else.
+In the v1 field guide, it looked like my only options were JPG for photos, and GIF<sup><a id="ref3" href="#note3" alt="footnote">3</a></sup> for everything else.

-(You really have to read between the lines with Amazon's "author guidelines."
-Better yet, spend time in user and dev forums.
-It strikes me that, mostly, what Amazon wants is for authors to build content for their POD platform and Fire tablets.
-Their documentation feels more like marketing.)

-Thanks to [Image Magick](https://www.imagemagick.org/script/index.php) and [Inkscape](https://inkscape.org/en/), I was able to get everything translated to GIF.<sup><a id="ref3" href="#note3" alt="footnote">3</a></sup>

-Finally, everything was put through [ImageOptim](https://imageoptim.com/mac) to compress the files down as small as possible.
+**ImageOptim** was used to compress the files down as small as possible.

 Creating the illustrations and thumbnail maps was certainly the most challenging part of the v1 field guide.
 Because it was the first time I'd done something like this, the workflow and technical challenges were beastly.
 It took significantly _more_ time to complete than actually writing and editing the copy.